Research-backed trust guide

 FAQ

-Recognizable branding, clearer reward rules, support pages, and realistic claims are some of the strongest quick filters.
+Recognizable branding, clear reward rules, visible thresholds, support pages, and realistic claims are some of the strongest legitimacy signals.

 Are all legit survey sites worth using?